JakubSamulski/isPrime/README.md

 # isPrime
-small program to check if number is prime in python
+small program to check if number is prime in python max number is 500000